AlyssaHove/AlyssaHove/README.md

    - [ ] Ludum Dare 48 April 2021
    - [ ] Complete 10 cards in my Pixel art challenge
    - [ ] Get the Kotlin in very basic working order and unprivated
-   - [ ] Get the Android app in very basic working order and unprivated

 May :tulip: Goals
-   - [ ] Ludum Dare 48 April 2021
    - [ ] Complete 10 cards in my Pixel art challenge
-   - [ ] Get the Android app in very basic working order and unprivated